 - The Smoke Trail will pass by at the text location at around 2 Seconds.
-So, set the Duration Timings to 0.50 Seconds and Delay Timing of Letter “T” to 2:00 Seconds and then start adding a further delay of 0.15 to each next letter like for letter “H” Delay Timing will be 2.15, for letter “E” 2.30 and so on.
-Ending Delay Timing for the last letter will be 3.35 Seconds.
+So, set the Duration Timings to 0.50 Seconds and the Delay Timing of Letter “T” to 2:00 Seconds and then start adding a further delay of 0.15 to each next letter like for letter “H” Delay Timing will be 2.15, for letter “E” 2.30 and so on.
+The ending Delay Timing for the last letter will be 3.35 Seconds.

 - Now, we will hide the Smoke Trailing Particles video so we may show the next Flare video.
 Otherwise, Trailing Particles will be on top and Flare will get behind it.
 Apply Disappear Animation effect to the Trailing Particles.
 Set it to Start With Previous with Delay Timings of 4 Seconds.